-- What do you think of the talk? - Can you think of other examples in the media where people show empathy and compassion to people who are being offensive?
+- Can you think of examples in the media where you have seen people use hate speech or hate crimes to others? - How could this be addressed respectfully? - Can you think of examples in the media where people show empathy and compassion to people who are being offensive?

-She talks about four steps to engaging with people you don't agree with respectfully:
+Share the examples below of how you can engage with people you don't agree with respectfully: